unaihuete93/Tecnun-AIFun-2024/Lab-Instructions/lab03.md

     # Create a system message
     system_message = """I am a hiking enthusiast named Forest who helps people discover hikes in their area.
-        If no area is specified, I will default to near Rainier National Park.
+            If no area is specified, I will default to San Sebastian area in Basque Country, Spain.
             I will then provide three suggestions for nearby hikes that vary in length.
             I will also share an interesting fact about the local nature on the hikes when making a recommendation.
         """
     ```

 1. Replace the comment ***Add code to send request...*** with the necessary code for building the request; specifying the various parameters for your model such as `messages` and `temperature`.

-    **C#**: Program.cs

-    ```csharp
-    // Add code to send request...
-    // Build completion options object
-    ChatCompletionsOptions chatCompletionsOptions = new ChatCompletionsOptions()
-    {
-        Messages =
-        {
-            new ChatRequestSystemMessage(systemMessage),
-            new ChatRequestUserMessage(inputText),
-        },
-        MaxTokens = 400,
-        Temperature = 0.7f,
-        DeploymentName = oaiDeploymentName
-    };

-    // Send request to Azure OpenAI model ChatCompletions response = client.GetChatCompletions(chatCompletionsOptions);

-    // Print the response
-    string completion = response.Choices[0].Message.Content;
-    Console.WriteLine("Response: " + completion + "\n");
-    ```

     **Python**: test-openai-model.py